Din of Ecstasy

-Din of Ecstasy is the second studio album by singer-songwriter and guitarist, Chris Whitley.
+Din of Ecstasy is the second studio album by singer-songwriter and guitarist Chris Whitley.
 It was released on Columbia Records in 1995.

 It was produced primarily by John Custer and Chris Whitley.
-The album was recorded by Steve Melton (assisted by Danny Kadar and Kent Bruce) and mixed by Toby Wright at Muscle Shoals Sound in Sheffield, Alabama as well as Baby Monster, Sony Music Studios, and Electric Lady Studios in New York City.
+The album was recorded by Steve Melton (assisted by Danny Kadar and Kent Bruce) and mixed by Toby Wright at Muscle Shoals Sound in Sheffield, Alabama, as well as Baby Monster, Sony Music Studios, and Electric Lady Studios in New York City.

 In 2014 Danny Kadar published an alternative version of the album on SoundCloud without the additional effects in the official version.

+The album followed 4 years after his first album in a marked departure of style with "Hendrixian feedback" and "loud, grungy alternative rock".

 Track listing

 All tracks written by Chris Whitley unless otherwise noted.